 If the airline suspends equipment from flying (like the 2019 grounding of all Boeing 737s)

-If the airline declares a “heat embargo” (meaning they will not fly live cargo in the next 24 hours because the forecast is too hot at origin or destination)
+If the airline declares a “heat embargo” (meaning they will not fly live cargo in the next 48 hours because the forecast is expected to be too hot at origin or destination)

 If volcanic eruption stops flights on a given route (like the 2017 eruption in Iceland)

-If the airport closes in dangerous conditions (like 911, or in a winter blizzard, or war)
+If the airport closes in dangerous conditions (like 9-11, Covid-19, war, a blizzard)